-In addition to meeting the requirements for regular graduate standing and the general requirements for the master of arts degree as described in Part Two of this bulletin, the student's graduate program must include a minimum of 24 units in economics from courses listed below as acceptable on master's degree programs of which at least 15 units must be in 200-numbered courses including Economics 299, Thesis.
+SPECIFIC DEPARTMENTAL REQUIREMENTS FOR MASTER OF ARTS PROGRAMS In addition to meeting the requirements for regular graduate standing and the general requirements for the master of arts dergee as described in Part Two of this bulletin, the student must include in his graduate program a minimum of 24 units in economics from courses listed below as acceptable on master's degree programs of which at least 15 units must be in 200-numbered courses including Economics 299, Thesis.
 The remaining unit requirements may be selected from courses in economics listed below or, with the approval of the graduate adviser, from 100 or 200-numbered courses offered by other departments of the college.
-A written comprehensive examination over course work taken for the degree is required.
+A written comprehensive examination over course work taken for the degree is re- ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, which are described in Part Two of this bulletin.
+FACULTY Department Chairman: G. K. Anderson Graduate Adviser: G. K. Anderson Professors: G. K. Anderson, Ph.D.; R. E. Cameron, Ph.D.; J. O. McClintic, Ph.D.; F. L. Ryan, Ph.D.